AmitSKumar/AmitSKumar/README.md

-- 👋 Hi, I’m @AmitSKumar
+- 👋 Hi, I’m Amit Singh
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning web api
+- 🌱 I’m currently learning node
-- 💞️ I’m looking to collaborate on Angular
+- 💞️ I’m looking to collaborate on Angular or  React
 - 📫 you can reach me on amitsinghbxr@gmail.com

 <!---